 Marx was survived by his wife, three children and epic hobo wolfman beard, which could only be killed by a silver razor.
 Some say, on quiet nights, it can still be heard howling for change in the streets.

-And to learn how to craft your badass last words in a different language, check out The 10 Coolest Foreign Words The English Language Needs.
+To learn how to craft your badass last words in a different language, check out The 10 Coolest Foreign Words The English Language Needs.
 Or check out what you have to live (die?) up to in The 11 Most Badass Last Words Ever Uttered.